Code of ethics

 I. Introduction

-In order to assist all members to better serve the interest of those who participate in Judo, the United States Judo Association has adopted the CODE OF ETHICS, which follows.
-This code is not intended to establish a set of rules that will, by inclusion or exclusion, prescribe the appropriate behavior for United States Judo Association members in every respect of their participation in the sport of Judo.
+In order to assist all members to better serve the interest of those who participate in Judo, the United States Judo Association has adopted this CODE OF ETHICS.
+This code is not intended to establish a set of rules that will, by inclusion or exclusion, prescribe the appropriate behavior for United States Judo Association members in every aspect of their participation in the sport of Judo.
 Rather, the code offers principles to guide conduct and the judicious appraisal of conduct in situations that have ethical implications.

 The code cannot enhance ethical conduct in the sport of Judo; that can only come from the personal commitment of the participants in Judo to behave ethically.
 This code is offered instead to guide and affirm the will of all the United States Judo Association members to safeguard the best interests of Judo by conducting themselves ethically at all times.